FrancisLawrenceP/Precalculus/README.md

 ## Goodluck!

 Dear Dr. Mangawang,

 I hope you enjoy my creation.
-I crafted this specially for youu (^^)
+This project was crafted with you in mind, and I poured my effort and dedication into it.
+I hope it reflects the lessons and inspiration you've imparted to me.

 Sincerely,
 Adriaan M. Dimate
 Student, BSCS2-A
 202310449@gordoncollege.edu.ph

+Special Thanks
 Checked by:
 Prof. Loudel M. Manaloto, MSCS
 Program Coordinator, BSCS
 manaloto.loudel@gordoncollege.edu.ph